duyet/okie.one/INSTALL.md

 ### Seeding Initial Data

-After creating the tables, you need to seed the database with initial data, particularly for the `agents` table.
+After creating the tables, you can seed the database with the default agents provided by Zola.

-1.  **Prerequisite:** Ensure you have manually created a user in the `auth.users` table (e.g., through Supabase UI or your application's signup) and that a corresponding entry exists in the `public.users` table with the `id` set to `zola`.
-The seed script currently assumes this user exists to set the `creator_id` for the initial agents.
-2.  **Run the Seed Script:**
+To run the seed script:

 - Navigate to the SQL Editor in your Supabase project dashboard.
 - Open the `supabase/seed.sql` file from the Zola project codebase.
 - Copy the entire content of `seed.sql`.
 - Paste the content into the Supabase SQL Editor.
 - Click the "Run" button.

-This will insert the default agents provided by Zola.

 ### Storage Setup